The Plastic Crisis

-Namibia has a precious Cape fur seal population of more than one million individuals all along its coast.
-These seals are under the threat of illegally abandoned fishing gear and other marine debris that entangle, torture and kill them.
+Namibia has a healthy Cape Fur Seal population of more than one million individuals all along its coast.
+These seals are exposed to illegally abandoned fishing gear and other marine debris.

 Since 2013, the OCN team has rescued over 3500 entangled seals from certain death.

 Through direct action, exposure and education, OCN hopes to motivate individuals all over the world to change their own behaviour towards a sustainable future.